dbcls/sparqlist/doc/GUIDE.md

 ## Deleting a SPARQLet

 Click "Delete" button in order to delete the SPARQLet.
-Please be careful, the is no undo available.
+Please be careful, there is no undo available.

 ## Edit SPARQLets directory